Home

 with Harold Bauer

-Arensky Waltz from Suite No 1 Op 15 for Two Pianos
+Arensky Waltz from Suite 1, Op 15 for two pianos

 with Harold Bauer

-Click Here to go to the Chamber Music page
+Click Here to go to the Piano Concerto page

-Click Here to return to the Composers Play page
+Click Here to return to the Great Composers Play page

 Click Here to go to the Great Women Pianists page

-Click Here to return to the Classical Pianists page
+Click Here to return to the Great Classical Pianists page